Blog title V2

 Eliminate co-employment risk

 An effective partner will help to minimise co-employment risk, creating an effective and enabling environment in which you measure supplier partners for being compliant and delivering the best talent.
+The organisations that do this well do not just reduce exposure – they place themselves in a stronger position to realise the full value of their contingent workforce.

 Get in touch with Enterprise Solutions at Hays today, to find out more.
 You may also be interested to read our guidance on offboarding contractors.